ibaiGorordo/UnrealCV-stereo-depth-generation/README.md

 # How to use
 * Download the binary scene from the model zoo: http://docs.unrealcv.org/en/master/reference/model_zoo.html
 * Install pyunrealcv: `pip install unrealcv`
-* Important:bangbang: Modify the **unrealcv.ini** file in the `WindowsNoEditor/RealisticRendering/Binaries/Win64` path inside the scene folder like this:
+* Important:bangbang: Modify the **unrealcv.ini** file in the `WindowsNoEditor/RealisticRendering/Binaries/Win64` path (depending on the OS system) inside the scene folder like this:

 `EnableRightEye=True`